What is Newborn Screening?

 and diagnosed early, before he was symptomatic.
 Michael underwent a

 transplant and is a healthy and active toddler.
-These two brothers have

 The Wilsons are fighting to change that by advocating for Krabbe Newborn Screening in their state.